SimonStnn/soundboard/README.md

 To play the audio trough the microphone you'll need a virtual cable.
 You can do this at [VB-audio](https://vb-audio.com/Cable/) or with any other virtual cable software.

 > Follow the instructions on the website to setup your virtual cable.

+## Add audio

+You can add your own audio files to the `audio` folder.
+After adding them you may need to restart the program so they are loaded correctly.